-The AAMC PREview™ professional readiness exam is a new assessment for premeds to demonstrate some of the professional competencies that are important for medical school.
+The AAMC PREview® professional readiness exam is a new assessment for students entering medical school to demonstrate some of the professional competencies that are important for medical school students.
 To get you started, here are five important things you need to know.

-Prior to the start of the AAMC PREview exam 2022 testing cycle, below are five important details for premeds and their advisors to know about this new exam:
+Below are five important details for premed students and their advisors to know about the AAMC PREview exam:

-1. The AAMC PREview exam was designed with ALL applicants in mind.
+1. The PREview exam was designed with ALL applicants in mind.
 The exam takes approximately 75 minutes to complete and offers the convenience of testing at a location of your choosing (such as your home or a local library, provided your workspace meets some basic requirements) while maintaining a high level of security with live, remote human proctoring.
-This also means that you will be able to contact someone in a timely manner and receive immediate support, to minimize disruptions to exam completion.
+This also means that you will be able to contact someone in a timely manner and receive immediate support to minimize disruptions to exam completion.
 Examinees who require accommodations can request them via the PREview Accommodations Application.
-Remember, submit accommodation requests early enough to receive a response prior to sitting for the exam.
+Remember to submit accommodation requests early enough to receive a response prior to sitting for the exam.
 Read more information regarding review cycles and timelines.

 3. Desktop or Laptop ✅ Phone or Tablet ❌ The AAMC PREview exam can only be taken on a desktop or laptop.
 It cannot be completed on your cell phone or tablet.
 Please verify that your device meets the workspace and computer requirements prior to taking the exam.
-We also recommend downloading the ProctorU Extension to access your live, remote exam proctor prior to your scheduled exam date.
+We also recommend downloading the Guardian software used to access your live, remote exam proctor prior to your scheduled exam date.

-5. The number of schools including AAMC PREview in their admissions processes continues to grow.
-Consider why you should take the exam and learn about free resources to assist as you prepare.
+5. The number of schools including the PREview exam in their admissions processes continues to grow.
+Review the list of current AAMC PREview® Participating Medical Schools.
 To provide the best care for patients, it will be critical for the next generation of doctors to provide compassionate care that nurtures the whole patient, collaborate effectively with multidisciplinary medical teams, and navigate emotional, cultural, and ethical challenges in the workplace.
 Medical schools are seeking students who meet specific academic requirements while also demonstrating a shared commitment to the institution’s mission and values.
-By completing the AAMC PREview exam, you will have an opportunity to further demonstrate your pre-professional competencies, specifically those that medical schools have identified as important for success.
+By completing the PREview exam, you will have an opportunity to further demonstrate your professional competencies, specifically those that medical schools have identified as important for success.